xebiarohan/Java-9/README.md

 ## Java 12 Features

 #### Switch statement
-Java 12 introduced lambda expression in switch statements.
+Java 12 introduced lambda expression in switch statements (preview feature).
 Till Java 11 if we want to use switch statement then we use to use it like:

 ```java
 String result = "";